dreamfactorysoftware/javascript-sdk/README.md

 - If running from instance make your app files public.
     - Figure out where your app files are stored.
 If you used the default storage settings to import the app, it'll be the default local file service named 'files'.
     - Go to the Files tab in the admin console.
 Find your file service.
-Double click and find the folder for your app, e.g., 'AddressBookForJavaScript'.
+Double click and find the folder for your app, e.g., `AddressBookForJavaScript`.
-    - Go to the Services tab in the admin console and click the 'files' service.
-Click the Config tab and add the app folder name 'AddressBookForJavaScript' as a public path.
+    - Go to the `Services` tab in the admin console and click the `files` service.
+Click the `Config` tab and add the folder name `AddressBookForJavaScript` as a public path.
 Now select the relevant container from the Container drop down.
-If you used the default storage settings to import the app then select "local" from the drop down list.
+If you used the default storage settings to import the app then select `local` from the drop down list.
 Save your changes.

 - Edit your app API key
-    - If you are running from instance use the file manager to edit script.js and set APP_API_KEY to the key for your new app.
+    - If you are running from instance use the file manager to edit `script.js` and set `APP_API_KEY` to the key for your new app.
 The API key is shown on the app details in the Apps tab of the admin console.
-    - If you are running locally edit script.js in your local repo.
+    - If you are running locally edit `script.js` in your local repo.

-- Make sure you have a SQL database service named 'db'.
-Most DreamFactory instances have a default 'db' service for SQLite.
-You can add one by going to the Services tab in the admin console and creating a new SQL service.
-Make sure you set the name to 'db'.
+- Make sure you have a SQL database service named `db`.
+Most DreamFactory instances have a default `db` service for SQLite.
+You can add one by going to the `Services` tab in the admin console and creating a new SQL service.
+Make sure you set the name to `db`.

 ## Running the Address Book app

-You can launch the app from the Apps tab in the admin console, or by opening your local index.html in your browser.
+You can launch the app from the Apps tab in the admin console, or by opening your local `index.html` in your browser.

 When the app starts up you can register a new user, or log in as an existing user.
 Currently the app does not support registering and logging in admin users.